QuantitativeImagingLaboratory/assignment-2-mprufer/report.md

 The resulting image for the butterworth low pass filter creates a much more smooth blurring effect with no ringing.
 The high pass filter resulted in an image similar to ideal high pass but with less noise.
+Sometimes when performing the mask calculation, a RuntimeWarning:divide by zero is encountered but the correct filtered image is still produced and the output image saved in the output folder.

 Gaussian Filtering
 ------------------